erdiaker/iomidi/README.md

 # A MIDI track is a series of one or more events.
 # Create some events.
 pressC = NoteOnEvent(
-  delta=100,    # time to wait after the previous event in milliseconds channel=0,    # midi channel key=60,       # midi note, 60 is middle C
-  velocity=100) # pressure of the key press
+  delta=100,    # time to wait after the previous event in terms of ticks channel=0,    # midi channel key=60,       # midi note, 60 is middle C velocity=100) # pressure of the key press